Daeshan-B/BetterBags/README.md

 # BetterBags
 Better Bags is a bag plugin that requires zero configuration.
 Just add to your server plugins folder and have access to four different bags!
 I created this bags plugin mostly for personal use.
 However, I found that it could be super useful for many servers!
-This plugin is super light-weight and will need put a ton of lag on your server.
+This plugin is super light-weight and will not put a ton of lag on your server.

 **Current Bag Type:**
 Currently there is only 4 bag types.